Photo de la mer

 How and by who are audits carried out?

-In each of its production countries, Decathlon relies on OPM-SD (Sustainable Development Operational Process Manager) specialists responsible for coordinating sustainable development projects within the plants.
+In each of its production countries, DECATHLON relies on OPM-SD (Sustainable Development Operational Process Manager) specialists responsible for coordinating sustainable development projects within the plants.
 Some of them are dedicated to environmental management and trained to carry out environmental audits.

 Some of these audits are carried out by them in-house, and some externally, by an auditing firm with identical level of high standards.
 During each audit, the external auditing firm also performs air and water quality tests, which they analyse.